-- Develop a set of isolates of key pathoegens associated with pneumonia including, but not limited to, influenza, S. pneumonia, non-typhoidal Salmonellae, and S. aureus for molecular epidemiologic analyses.
+- Develop a set of isolates of key pathogens associated with pneumonia including, but not limited to, influenza, S. pneumonia, non-typhoidal Salmonellae, and S. aureus for molecular epidemiologic analyses.

 - Develop a robust clinical severity index based on analyses of PERCH putative criteria and outcomes.

-- Provide a robust platform for ancillary studies of pneumonia epidemiology including, but not limited to, the utility of digital auscultation, chest radiograph, and viral quantification.
+- Provide a robust platform for ancillary studies of pneumonia epidemiology including, but not limited to, the utility of digital auscultation, chest radiograph, viral quantification and other diagnostics.

 - Johannesburg, South Africa

 - Dhaka and Matlab, Bangladesh

 <5 Mortality Rate

 University of Witswatersrand;

 University of Maryland